DallanQ/sagrada/QA.md

 [public-objectives-explanations](https://boardgamegeek.com/thread/2121000/public-objectives-explanations)

 > Struggling with interpreting the various public objective cards and how to score them.
 For example, the various shade cards give points for pairs of numbers.
 Are these pairs adjacent or do they have a space between them?
 As the card is read per its illustration with a gap between the two dice, when compared to say the Color Variety card which also has a gap between the dice, it implies that there must be a gap.
 But that also seems odd, so we are unsure.
 If they are to be adjacent, why not illustrate them touching on the card?
 Another example is that Color Variety card.
 Does the set need to be in that W arrangement, or does it mean any set of each of the five colors regardless of orientation?
-Is there an errata somewhere with clarificaritions, or can any rulemeisters perhaps chime in?

 If you're trying to count sets of 1s and 2s, for example, count up your 1s, count up your 2s, whichever there are fewer of is how many sets you have.
 If you're trying to count sets of all colors, just count up each color separately; whichever color you have the fewest of, you have that many sets of all colors.
 Where they are placed on your window when you count them, in relation to each other or otherwise, does not matter at all.
 You do not count all possible permutations. if you have two 1s and two 2s, you do NOT count the first 1 and the first 2, the first 1 and the second 2, the second 1 and the first 2, and the second 1 and the second 2 separately. two 1s and two 2s is 2 sets of 1-2. two 1s and four 2s is still 2 sets of 1-2.